 GeoS for the assisted segmentation of 3-D medical scans

-A very easy-to-use, free tool for the segmentation of anatomical regions within 2-D and 3-D medical images, such as CT, X-ray, and MR scans
+A very easy-to-use, free Windows application for the segmentation of anatomical regions within 2-D and 3-D medical images, such as CT, X-ray, and MR scans

 If you have questions or comments, please contact us at email@example.com.